 Evils such as racism, does appear to target a specific group, age, gender, skin color and creed because of superior attitudes, massive disparity, discrimination and heinous violence that has existed against varied group of people for many years.
 But when I hear of the various kidnappings, brutal and violent murders of little children by a person of the same skin color, I am more than convinced that evil knows no name, age, color or creed.
 So If the truth is told, racism is only one entity of evil.

 There are so many other evils that also violates a person’s gender, age, skin color, creed, and break down the core of our self-worth, but does not get the same outcry and protest as racism.
-Those evils range from adultery, domestic violence, murder, lying, stealing, and raping, kidnaping, physical, verbal, emotional and sexual abuse.
+Those evils range from adultery, domestic violence, murder, lying, stealing, and raping, kidnapping, physical, verbal, emotional and sexual abuse and assault.

 There is also those subtle bigotry comments made towards a specific group of people or religion that may seem less harmful behind the scene than the overt hate crimes; but in God’s eyes, racism or not, subtle, passive or aggressive evils, violate one of His top two laws, and that is to love your neighbor as yourself (Mark 12 chapter, verses 30-31).